YeMyintSoeKMD/code-notes/backend/laravel/04_queue.md

 php artisan migrate
 ```

 This creates a `jobs` table to store queued jobs.
+But later version of laravel come with these out of the box.

 ---